Juadebfm/Vanilla-JS-Projects/README.md

 ![Contributor Card](/assets/b.PNG "Contributor Card")

-You are going to contribute a card just like this one to this [project's web page](https://syknapse.github.io/Contribute-To-This-Project/ "https://syknapse.github.io/Contribute-To-This-Project").
+For everyone forking this repo, you have to contribute to the contributors list as shown above or else your PRʻs will not be accepted. [project's web page](https://syknapse.github.io/Contribute-To-This-Project/ "https://syknapse.github.io/Contribute-To-This-Project").
 It will include your name, your Twitter handle, a short description, and 3 links to useful resources for web developers that you recommend.

 You will make a copy of the card template inside the HTML file and customise it with your own information.